jawslouis/Battlegrounds-Match-Data/README.md

 - MMR after match
 - Ending minions
 - Turns taken to reach each tavern tier
-- # of turns taken
+- Number of turns taken

 Sample output of the CSV, when viewed in a spreadsheet (e.g. Excel):